threecreepio/fceux-permutation-tester/README.txt

 To create the tas files, select some frames in FCEUX tas editor, copy them, and paste them into a text file and save it as "whatever.tas"

-The script that runs the tas will make sure there's only one variation loaded per "group", so if you have two scripts like "enter-door-early" and "enter-door-late" that conflict with eachother you can place them in an "Door" group for example and they will never be used at the same time.
+The script that runs the tas will make sure there's only one variation loaded per "group", so if you have two scripts like "enter-door-early" and "enter-door-late" that conflict with eachother you can place them in the same "Door" group for example and they will never be used at the same time.

-Every variation must have a group, and the "group" and "name" values should have the same length if you want the CSV file to be easy to read.

 ## Printing results